atmire/Elsevier/README.md

 ### <a name="prerequisites-download"></a> Download patch

 > ⚠️ **Important note**

-> This work has been proposed as a contribution to the DSpace mainline code in [DS-2877](https://jira.duraspace.org/browse/DS-2877).
+<br /><br />This work has been proposed as a contribution to the DSpace mainline code in [DS-2877](https://jira.duraspace.org/browse/DS-2877).
 This patch builds on a new import framework that was included in DSpace 6.0 (see [DS-2876](https://jira.duraspace.org/browse/DS-2876)).
 Because this framework was not yet part of DSpace 5, the DSpace 5 patch also contains the inclusion of this framework.

-> For the time being, please use the patches offered by this repository to install the functionality.
+<br />For the time being, please use the patches offered by this repository to install the functionality.

 Atmire's modifications to a standard DSpace for Elsevier are tracked on Github.
 The newest patch can therefore be generated from git.